Prince George Airport

 📖 Plain English Explanation:

 This is the base forecast condition.
-Winds will be variable in direction at 3kt.
+Winds from the Southwest (230°) at 8 kt.
 Visibility will be excellent at more than 6SM.
-Scattered clouds at 100 feet.
+Scattered clouds at 6000 feet, Scattered clouds at 9000 feet.
 Conditions will be suitable for Visual Flight Rules (VFR) operations.

 Visibility